-You can choose the services which suit your needs, so that you're in control of your care and support.
+You can choose services which best suit your needs, so you're in control of your care and support.

 Your support plan

 - the things you want to change in your life

 - the things you want to stay the same